-A Strategic Plan is a combination of a ten year financial plan that forecasts expenses and sales, and includes a Threats and Opportunities Assessment.
+A Strategic Plan is a ten year financial plan that forecasts expenses and sales, and includes a Threats and Opportunities Assessment.
 When writing this plan, start with where you want to be in ten years.
 Then, look at what is happening locally and globally and what impact it will have on your winery.
 If you have ever written a business plan, you will find a strong correlation between the business plan and a Strategic Plan.

 Where do you want to be in 10 years?